waku-org/pm/draft-roadmap/introduce_e2e_reliability_in_status.md

 - P1.
 When sending a message in a group, the publisher can ensure the message was received by at least one recipient within `S` seconds **(Vac-DST)**
 - P2.
 When receiving messages in a group, the receiver can detect 90% of missed messages within `3*S` seconds

+For S1.
+Applied to Communities channels on Status Desktop

 **Checklist**:
 - [ ] Specs: link to specs
 - [ ] Code: link to GitHub issues/PRs/Epic